smart-data-lake/smart-data-lake/docs/reference/executionEngines.md

 To check which execution engine was chosen, look for logs like the following:

       INFO  CustomDataFrameAction - (Action~...) selected subFeedType SparkSubFeed

+### Execution Engines vs Execution Environments

+As mentioned in [Architecture](../../docs/architecture), SDLB is first and foremost a Java (Scala) application.
+It can run everywhere.
+Therefore, SDLB chooses the Execution Engines for your data pipeline independently from the Environment that SDLB lives in.
+For example: Let's say you run SDLB in a distributed fashion on a Spark Cluster using spark-submit.
+If one of your actions only has SnowflakeTableDataObjects, SDLB will run it using the Snowpark-Engine.
+In practice, this means that SDLB will connect to the Snowflake Environment from inside your Spark-Cluster and then execute your Action from there using Snowpark's Scala Library.

+Of course, the Execution Environment you have influences the DataObjects that you have at your disposal: for instance, if you want to connect to Snowflake, you need a Snowflake account.
+But in the end, SDLB does not influence what Execution Environment you choose: your Data and your Transformations do.